kubernetes/minikube/docs/reusing_the_docker_daemon.md

 > fi
 ```

-Remember to turn off the imagePullPolicy:Always, as otherwise kubernetes won't use images you built locally.
+Remember to turn off the _imagePullPolicy:Always_, as otherwise Kubernetes won't use images you built locally.